 - Send in the required materials to the Council for Professional Recognition by the deadline.

 - The Council for Professional Recognition: Phone: 1-800 424-4310 or www.cdacouncil.org/cda_what.htm.
 They award the credential and have the information you need.

-- Your regional Resource Development Specialist are the go-to people for the CDA credential candidates in their region.
+- Your regional Resource Advisor can help CDA credential candidates in their region.

 - State wide professional organizations can also provide mentors.
 In addition in your initial application for a CDA credential you will need to know about these organizations.
 Before you renew your CDA credential you will need a certificate or membership card from a dues paying, professional membership organization.
 On this page is a list of VT and National professional organizations you might consider joining.